Marlow branch line: Construction

-In July 1846, The Wycombe Railway Company was incorporated by an Act of Parliament.
+In July 1846, the Wycombe Railway Company was incorporated by the Wycombe Railway Act 1846 (9 & 10 Vict. c. ccxxxvi).
 The act authorised the construction of a single line from the original Great Western Railway (GWR) station at Maidenhead, to High Wycombe.
 Construction began in 1852, and the completed line to High Wycombe, was finally opened on 1 August 1854.